Fun Things to do in Connecticut – Part II

 • super hot green tea

 And usually when I crave sushi it involves a date of some sort.
-Whether it’s me and my S.O., me and a client, me and one of my relatives, me and one of my good friends or me and a co-worker, a sushi day usually turns into a good sleeping night (smile).
+Whether it’s me and my partner, me and a client, me and one of my relatives, me and one of my good friends or me and a co-worker, a sushi day usually turns into a good sleeping night (smile).

 So here are the sushi restaurants I have eaten in once, twice and some even more than three times.
 These are my faves, not necessarily everyone else’s faves…